statamic/docs/content/collections/docs/computed-values.md

 ### Performance

-If you plan on accessing data through a 3rd party API, or even computing values across large data sets locally, it may be beneficial to cache this data.
+If you plan on accessing data through a 3rd party API, or even computing values across large data sets locally, it may be beneficial to cache your data.

 :::tip
 You can use Laravel's [Cache](https://laravel.com/docs/cache#cache-usage) facade to store and retrieve cached values within your computed callback function.